Jardines Galleries

 • Rim/edge area where damage can happen in transit.

-• Any special marks/varieties you’re trying to attribute.
+• Special marks or varieties you're trying to attribute.

 Before you pack